Investing in a REIT with a Self Directed IRA

 Which Self Directed IRA Account is Best for REIT Investing?

-There is a wide variety of Self Directed IRA accounts.
-For the purpose of investing in a REIT, we can classify Self Directed IRAs into two main categories: custodial accounts and checkbook control accounts.
-A custodial account is the classic Self Directed IRA structure where the IRA is held by a specialized custodian and the custodian executes all transactions.
+There is a wide variety of Self-Directed IRAs.
+For the purpose of investing in a REIT, an IRA can be classified into two main categories: classic self-directed accounts and checkbook control accounts.
+The classic Self-Directed IRA structure is held by a specialized custodian and the custodian executes all transactions.
 In this kind of account, setup is simple and fast, and the custodian will walk you through every step of the process.

-Which of these two Self Directed IRAs is best for investing in a REIT?
-For most REITs, the classic custodial account works just fine.
+Which of these two Self-Directed IRAs is best for investing in a REIT?
+An IRA, like the classic Self-Directed IRA, works just fine.
 Since the general nature of a REIT is for the investor to place funds and then not do anything else, the additional benefit of checkbook control is not necessary.
-The classic custodial Self Directed IRA will provide a simple and economical path for investment, especially considering the low transaction nature of the asset.
+The classic Self-Directed IRA will provide a simple and economical path for investment, especially considering the low transaction nature of the asset.

 - Public REITs are mandated by the SEC to distribute at least 90% of the taxable income to shareholders.